ropensci/lightr/README.md

   exclusively UV-VIS reflectance/transmittance/absorbance spectra.

-To our knowledge, `lightr` is the only gratis tool to import some complex file formats such as Avantes binary files or OceanOptics `.ProcSpec`Because of its user-friendly high-levels functions and low dependency philosophy, `lightr` may also hopefully prove useful for people working with other languages than R.
+To our knowledge, `lightr` is the only gratis tool to import some complex file formats such as Avantes binary files or OceanOptics `.ProcSpec`.
+Because of its user-friendly high-levels functions and low dependency philosophy, `lightr` may also hopefully prove useful for people working with other languages than R.